 Introduction

-Canada and in many other high-income countries has a sizable number of youth who are transient or “homeless,” a term that is common in the literature, and most of these young people manage to successfully achieve adulthood.
+Canada and many other high-income countries have a sizable number of youth who are transient or “homeless,” a term that is common in the literature, and most of these young people manage to successfully achieve adulthood.
 It is a premise of this book that the lifestyles, subcultures, and pathways of their world are familiar historically but have come to be seen as unique as a consequence of differential labelling of age-specific behaviour.
 In the chapters that follow, we present findings from our longitudinal study of “street-involved” youth, our preferred term for youth who are not living with their family, not going to school, and not working in the mainstream economy.
 We highlight their independence and the consequences of this independence for their vulnerability and show how they exercised their independence at a young age is unique, even though it is their vulnerability that is familiar.

 Below we describe Julie’s life as in illustration of some of these ideas.
 At age 14 she decided that neither her life in formal education nor her life with her parents had a future, so she began to scout for a way to be independent of both.
 Eventually she succeeded, and in the early years of independence, separated from school and parents, she experimented with lifestyle and life choices, with whom to be friends, and what to live for--choices characteristic of self-focus and “a reflexive enterprise.”
 As time went on, her identity as a street-involved youth was no longer enough, and she began thinking about and planning for future “possibilities,” especially about work, with some optimism and hope.